s5uishida/install_oai_upf/README.md

 ## Changelog (summary)

+- [2026.02.11] Added support for GTP-U/UDP/IP(6) values ​​for Outer Header Removal.
+This makes OAI-CN5G-UPF in AF_PACKET mode to work with Open5GS SMF.
 - [2026.02.11] Added how to use AF_PACKET mode and Framed Routing.
 - [2026.02.11] Added applying `fix: Prevent UPF crash during session modification with complete rule replacement` and `fix: Resolve UPF crash after 8 concurrent sessions due to incorrect BPF map sizing`.
 - [2026.02.08] Added a patch to install `qer_tc_kernel.c.o` in the same directory as `upf`. `qer_tc_user.cpp` assumes that `qer_tc_kernel.c.o` is installed in unique `/openair-upf/bin`, so this patch changes the assumption.